Envirometrix/PredictiveSoilMapping/main.md

     organic carbon stock etc.

-Spatial predictions of primary soil variables and derived soil variables are used for decision making and further modeling i.e. they are used to construct a **Soil Information System** once all values of all variables are known for all pixels within the soil mask.
+Spatial predictions of primary soil variables and derived soil variables are meant to be used for decision making and further modeling i.e. they are used to construct a **Soil Information System** once all values of all variables are known for all pixels within the soil mask.
 A SIS should ideally provide information that can directly support input to modeling,